-Supporting Statement of Commissioner Brian Quintenz Regarding Final Rules Amending the Swap Data Recordkeeping and Reporting Requirements (Part 45)
+Supporting Statement of Commissioner Brian D. Quintenz Regarding Final Rules Amending the Swap Data Recordkeeping and Reporting Requirements (Part 45)

 September 17, 2020

 I am pleased to support these amendments to part 45 regulatory reporting, which hopefully represent the beginning of the end of this agency’s longstanding efforts to collect and utilize accurate, reliable swap data to further its regulatory mandates.

 There is frequently a trade-off between being first and being right.
 That is especially true when it comes to regulation and specifically true when it comes to the CFTC’s historical approach to data reporting.
 Although the CFTC was the first regulator in the world to implement swap data reporting requirements, it did so only in a partial, non-descriptive, and non-technical fashion, which has led to the fact that, even today – more than 10 years after Dodd Frank – the Commission has great difficulty aggregating and analyzing data for uncleared swaps across swap data repositories (SDRs).

 Since the CFTC first implemented its swap data reporting requirements, the CFTC has continued to lead global efforts to reach international consensus on those reporting requirements so that derivatives regulators can finally get a clear picture of the uncleared swaps landscape.
 I would like to recognize the diligent efforts of DMO staff to finally get us over the finish line.

 Today’s amendments to part 45 regulatory reporting will provide the Commission with the homogeneous data it needs to readily analyze swap data for both cleared and uncleared swaps across jurisdictions.
 The final rule eliminates unnecessary reporting fields and implements internationally agreed to “critical data elements” (CDE fields) consistently with the detailed technical standards put forth by CPMI-IOSCO.